DormanLab/AmpliCI/README.md

 - `ee`: Mean expected number of errors.
 See discussion on `ee` in ***`output_base_filename.fa`*** above.

-- `uniq seq id`: The index of the listed unique sequence (From the highest abundance to the lowest) matching each selected haplotype's sequence.
+- `uniq seq id`: The index of the first unique sequence in FASTQ order matching each selected haplotype's sequence, ordered from highest abundance to lowest.

 - `scaled true abun`: The estimated scaled true abundances of each selected haplotype.

 - `obser abun`: The observed abundance of each selected haplotype.

-- `Estimated common ancestor` (value on next two lines in FASTA format): The final, estimated common ancestor of all the haplotypes used in BIC calculation.
+- `Estimated common ancestor` (value on next two lines in FASTA format): The final, estimated common ancestor of all the haplotypes used in the BIC calculation.

 - `Evolution_rate`: The estimated evolutionary time separating each haplotype from the ancestor.